-Fig.5: Temperature trends, data from Bolzano Province, San Martino measuring station, 2024 This is directly linked to a progressive reduction in snowfall, with a parallel increase in the costs of snowmaking.
+Fig.4: Temperature trends, data from Bolzano Province, San Martino measuring station, 2021

+This is directly linked to a progressive reduction in snowfall, with a parallel increase in the costs of snowmaking.

 Snowfall data, collected since 1978, confirm this trend.

-Fig. 6: Snowfall over the years; thanks to Albert Daverda and Pablo Palfrader for collecting and publishing the data, 2022.
+Fig. 5: Snowfall over the years; thanks to Albert Daverda and Pablo Palfrader for collecting and publishing the data, 2022.

-Fig. 7: Average rainfall over the years, Bolzano Province data, St. Martin survey station, 2024.

 Tourist Impact

 - Monitoring of access to Cultural sites

 Excessive attendance at the destination's culturally significant sites can lead to a reduction in the quality of the experience for all participants.
 In view of this, the Co-operative works with the sites with the highest attendance to ensure that the enjoyment of these sites remains within levels appropriate to the specific characteristics and personnel assigned to them.

-The site with the greatest influx of tourists in the inhabited areas of the destination is the Ladin Museum of Ciastel de Tor, in San Martino.
+The site with the greatest influx of tourists in the inhabited areas of the destination is the Ladin Museum of Ciastel de Tor, in San Martino in Badia.
 The museum is located inside a historical castle, which may lead to potential criticalities in the event of a high presence of tourists.
 The level recorded is currently not high enough to generate inconvenience, but a possible future change cannot be excluded.
 The Lumen and Messner Mountain Museums, on the summit of the Kronplatz, are points of great interest for the public.
 Due to their recent design, both structures are well prepared to accommodate incoming visitors, and here too there is no evidence of excessive attendance.

-MONITORAGGIO ACCESSO A SITI CULTURALI

-Museo Ladino Ciastel de Tor Museum Ladin Ursus Ladinicus

-Anno Ingressi Anno Ingressi

-2019 9254 2019 5728

-2020 5266 2020 3035

-2021 6350 2021 5165

 - Impacts on nature and land abandonment

 A particularly significant problem, resulting from excessive or disrespectful tourist frequentation of natural areas in the territory, is that of the abandonment of typical areas of animal presence, whereby the fauna of the parks moves to more inland and isolated areas, further from tourists.
 This can have serious repercussions on the health of the animals, which may be forced to move away from the normally frequented grazing and hunting areas, thus having difficulties in finding food and shelter.

 The gamekeeper's office carries out an annual census of the animal species present in the park, particularly chamois and fawns.
-The data, available since the 1980s, show a gradual reduction in the number of animals present in the park.
+The data, available since the 1980s, show a gradual reduction in the number of animals present in the Nature park.
 In part this is attributable to a mange epidemic, which spread at the turn of the 1990s and 2000s and led to a significant reduction in the number of animals.
 In part, however, the reduction is also associated with the presence of tourists and the creation of works resulting from tourism, such as the opening of new trails in areas previously devoid of human presence.
 Hunting, especially when poorly regulated, is a further reason for the reduction in the total number of animals.

-Fig. 7.
-Census of animals in the Fanes-Sennes-Braies Park.
+Fig. 6.
+Census of chamois in the Fanes-Sennes-Braies Nature Park.
 Data from the Office for Hunting and Fishing, 2022.

-Fig. 8 Census of animals in the Fanes-Sennes-Braies Park.
+Fig. 7 Census of animals in the Fanes-Sennes-Braies Park.
 Data from the Hunting and Fishing Office, 2022.